arcus/education_modules/bash_scripting_101/bash_scripting_101.md

 The command `cd` lets you **c**hange **d**irectory.
 Unlike the previous two commands, `cd` requires you to provide additional information: the directory you want to move to.
 You can move to a location relative to your current location, or you can move anywhere directly if you know the path to get there.

-- Move to a directory relative to your present working directory:
+- Navigate to a directory relative to your present working directory:

   * If the directory `directory_name` is in your present working directory (i.e. it is one of the listed items when you enter `ls`) you can navigate into it with the command `cd directory_name`

-  * To move to the parent directory of your current location, use `cd ..`
+  * To navigate to the parent directory of your current location, use `cd ..`

-  * Use slashes `/` to link directions.
-For example `cd ../..` up to the the parent directory of your parent directory.
+  * Use slashes `/` to link more than one navigation.
+For example `cd ../..` will navigate you up to the the parent directory (`..`) of your parent directory (`..`).

   * It is possible to move up and then back down in your file hierarchy.
 For example `cd ../other_directory` would move you to the `other_directory` that shares the same parent directory as your current location.

-- Move to a directory using its file path:
+- Navigate to a directory using its file path:

   * To return to your home directory use `cd ~`

   * If you know how to get to the directory you want from your home directory, you can go directly there with `cd ~/fixed/path/to/directory`

-**Give it a try!** Use these commands to explore the directories on your computer.
+**Give it a try!** Use `cd`, `ls`, and `pwd` to explore the directories on your computer.
 Try navigating around some files and folders that you are already familiar with to get comfortable with how they look through the bash shell.

 ### Tab completion

 If it seems like there is an awful lot to make sure you are typing correctly into your bash shell, you are right.
 Luckily you don't have to type everything out fully because you can use the `tab` key on your computer.

 Once you start typing the first few letters of a directory, press `tab`.
-The shell will automatically fill in as much as it can of what you are typing.
-For example if I have only two directories in my current location, named `my_directory` and `shared_directory`, I don't need to type out the full name of the directory I want to `cd` into.
-In fact since they start with different letters, `cd m` followed by the `tab` instead of the `enter` or `return` key will automatically be completed to the only possibility, `cd my_directory`.
+The shell will automatically fill in as much as it can of what you are typing in a process known as **tab completion**.
+For example, if you have only two directories in your current location, named `my_directory` and `shared_directory`, you don't need to type out the full name of the directory you want to `cd` into.
+In fact, since they start with different letters, `cd m` followed by the `tab` instead of the `enter` or `return` key will automatically be completed to the only possibility, `cd my_directory`.

 If there were another directory that started with the same few letters, the shell will guess as far as it can.
 For example if there were also a folder `my_random_files`, typing `cd m` followed by `tab` would prompt the shell to complete as much as it can: `cd my_` and then you could keep typing either an `r` or `d` followed by another `tab` to complete the line of code.